JinghuiZhou/awesome_face_antispoofing/README.md

 ## Training
 - First, edit file *config.py*, choose the target network and proper batch_size.
 - Then, in terminal command: *make clean&&make&&python3 main.py train*
+## Inference
+- In terminal command: *python3 inference.py inference --images='detlandmark/inference_images/*/*.jpg'*
+- The inference report is result/inference.txt, you can check it in commad: *cat result/inference.txt*
 ## Visualize Dataset
 - We have fixed the bug of choice wrong face in multiple detected faces with standard of coordinates.
 - To visualize cropped faces in dataset.
 Please run command: python3 vis_cropface.py visualize